alaidine/nvim/README.md

 nvim
 ```

-LazyVim will automatically install plugins on the first run.
+lazy.nvim will automatically install plugins on the first run.

 ## Customization

 - Add or modify plugins in `lua/plugins`
-- Adjust keymaps in `lua/config/keymaps.lua`
+- Adjust keymaps or change options in `lua/config/lazy.lua`
-- Change options in `lua/config/options.lua`

 ## Contributing